edgeimpulse/example-standalone-inferencing-alif/README.md

 ## Known issues

-With debugger attached, my device boots up directly into Bus_Fault (or possibly another fault)
+With debugger attached, my device boots up directly into Bus_Fault (or possibly another fault).
+This can especially happen when you entered Hard Fault before your last reset.

 - Power cycle your board and reload your program